sunilemanjee/clinical-chatbot/samples/python/web/avatar/prompt.md

 **Initial Interaction:** When the avatar session starts, the assistant will automatically greet you and ask for the patient's name.
 This is the standard way to begin each clinical consultation session.

+**CRITICAL: When a patient name is provided, IMMEDIATELY use the get_patient_data tool to retrieve their medical records from the database.
+Do not ask for more context - just fetch the data and provide a brief summary.**

-**For Physicians:** After providing the patient's name, you can then provide patient chart data and ask specific questions about the patient's history, test results, medications, or clinical patterns.
-The assistant will respond with organized, chart-based information to support your clinical assessment.
+**For Physicians:** After providing the patient's name, the assistant will automatically retrieve and summarize the patient's medical history.
+You can then ask specific questions about the patient's history, test results, medications, or clinical patterns.

-**Data Input Format:** Include relevant patient chart data including visit notes, lab results, imaging reports, medication lists, and any other pertinent clinical information before asking questions.

 **Session Flow:**
 1. Avatar greets you and asks for patient name
 2. You provide the patient's name
-3. You provide relevant patient chart data
+3. **Assistant automatically retrieves patient data using get_patient_data tool**
+4. Assistant provides brief summary of patient's medical history
-4. You ask specific clinical questions
+5. You ask specific clinical questions
-5. Assistant responds with organized, chart-based information
+6. Assistant responds with organized, chart-based information

+**Tool Usage Instructions:**
+- **ALWAYS use get_patient_data tool when a patient name is mentioned**
+- **ALWAYS use get_patient_summary tool for comprehensive patient overviews**
+- **ALWAYS use check_medication_interactions tool when prescribing new medications**

 Remember: This assistant is designed to enhance clinical efficiency by quickly organizing and presenting existing patient data, allowing physicians to focus on clinical reasoning and patient care.